astriaorg/astria/specs/execution-api.md

   - upon receiving a new sequencer block N from sequencer:
     - `ExecuteBlock` will be called with data from the sequencer block N, then
     - `UpdateCommitmentState` will be called again to update the `SAFE` to N
-  - upon reading new blocks from DA containing all of blocks K->N
+  - upon reading new blocks from DA containing all of blocks K->N, where K is some arbitrary ancestor of N
     - `UpdateCommitmentState` will be called to update `FIRM` to N
 - `FIRM`
   - conductor does not need to listen for new blocks from Sequencer
   - upon reading new blocks from DA containing all of blocks K->N
-    - For each block from K->N (M) :
+    - For each block M from K->N:
       - `ExecuteBlock` will be called with data from the sequencer block M
       - `UpdateCommitmentState` will be called to update `FIRM` and `SAFE` to M